Rating as of based on a review of services January 6, 2023.

 Regardless of the package you choose, TaxSlayer is remarkably flexible.
 The program lets you file the required forms with very little help.
 If you prefer, wizard mode gives you more hands-on advice.
 You can also use the wizard only for the trickier parts.

-More critical, TaxSlayer outshines many other competitor programs with accuracy, which is why they guarantee unlimited refunds if you’re hit with a state or federal interest or penalty charge due to TaxSlayer’s software errors in calculations.
+More importantly, TaxSlayer outshines many other competing programs with accuracy, which is why they guarantee unlimited refunds if you’re hit with a state or federal interest or penalty charge due to TaxSlayer’s software errors in calculations.

 How TaxSlayer works

-TaxSlayer is like most other online tax preparation software in that it walks you through your return, step-by-step.
-You have the option to use their wizard tool, which will help you respond to questions if you aren’t sure what to say.
+TaxSlayer is like most other online tax preparation software in that it walks you through your return step-by-step.
+You have the option to use its wizard tool, which will help you respond to questions if you aren’t sure what to say.